volkziem/EpicsDaqPods/README.md

 with MCP4922

-- Magnetic, accelerometer and gyro pod uses a MPU-9250 and another one witha MLX90393
+- Magnetic, accelerometer and gyro pod uses a MPU-9250 and another one with a MLX90393

 - Environmental pod
 with BME280 or BME680